What is artificial intelligence and machine learning?

 • Accountability: People responsible for the different phases of the AI system lifecycle should be identifiable and accountable for the outcomes of the AI systems, and human oversight of AI systems should be enabled.

-Our goal is to ensure that we fully understand any potential positive and negative impacts, and possible unintended consequences, that our AI systems can have on our customers, our people, and the community in which we operate, and to seek to make those impacts positive, fair, and sustainable.
+Our overarching goal is to use AI to improve outcomes for our customers, our staff, and our business.
+To do this, we take steps to understand potential positive and negative impacts, and possible unintended consequences, that our AI systems can have on our customers, our people, and the communities in which we operate.
+By first taking time to understand the impacts, we can take steps to mitigate risks of negative outcomes if they could occur.

 We are also committed to the protection and security of our customers’ personal information as outlined in Telstra's Privacy Statement and we comply with all relevant privacy legislation.